 - You can cook in the oven up to 500 degrees Fahrenheit

-Boasting to be one of the largest RV ovens in the industry, this gas range and cooktop from Greystone may be perfect for your large group of family and friends.
-It has a large capacity oven as well as four burners, a rarity in most modern RVs.
+Boasting to be one of the largest RV ovens in the industry, this gas range and cooktop from Greystone may be perfect for large groups of family and friends.
+It has a large capacity oven as well as four burners, a rarity in most modern RVs, and means I can whip up a fancy dinner in next to no time!

-Built in Indiana in the heart of RV country, this oven and range is an excellent choice if you are looking to replace your existing RV oven and cooktop.
-Because this company is based in the US, this product should have excellent customer service behind it.
+Built in Indiana, in the heart of RV country, this oven and range is an excellent choice for replacing an existing RV oven and cooktop.
+Because this company is based in the US, I trust the excellent customer service being it and know I’m covered and can get support if ever I stumble into any problems.
+Just like many other ovens on our list, this range is built from durable and easy-to-clean stainless steel.

-You can learn more about this oven on Amazon by clicking here.
+You can [amazon link=”B09KM4D5CJ” title=”learn more about this oven on Amazon by clicking here. “]

 Best Replacement Stove: RecPro RV Stove